Last Updated: December 13, 2024

 Master Project: First, you will start and set up a Master Project in Microsoft Project.
 You will develop this project throughout the MS Project Master Class Activities (chapters).
 At the finish of this MS Project Master Class, you will have built a Master Project.

-Stakeholder Analysis: Second, you conduct a stakeholder analysis for your Master Project.
+Stakeholder Analysis: Second, you will conduct a stakeholder analysis for your Master Project.

 OLE: Last, you will embed the stakeholder analysis worksheet in Microsoft Project.